13 Fascinating Facts About Nina Simone

 5. HER CAREER WAS ROOTED IN ACTIVISM.

 Unfortunately, her activism wasn't always welcome.
-Her popularity diminished; venues didn’t invite her to play, and radio stations didn’t play her songs.
+Her popularity diminished; venues didn’t invite her to perform, and radio stations didn’t play her songs.
 But she pressed on—even after the Civil Rights Movement.
 In 1997, Simone told Interview Magazine that she addressed her songs to the third world.
 In her own words: “I’m a real rebel with a cause.”

 6. ONE OF HER MOST FAMOUS SONGS WAS BANNED.